aliengamer67601/Volatility-Clustering-of-NIFTY50-and-Sensex-/README.md

 - Implemented time series analysis techniques to study the volatility clustering phenomenon in Nifty50 and Sensex indices
 - Employed Augmented Dickey-Fuller test and Ordinary Least Squares regression for data standardization
 - Utilized Generalized Autoregressive Conditional Heteroskedasticity (GARCH) models to model the volatility dynamics and conducted Ljung-Box Q^2 test to evaluate the adequacy of the GARCH model fit
+- This was my first time series project and had a lot of fun building this